 What keep you up at night?
 Let me guess:

 - Finding the right talents

-- Motivation of your staff (and myself yourself as well)
+- Motivation of your staff (and maybe your own as well!)

-- Politics (office or public – the one that doesn’t add value and hinders collaboration)
+- Politics (office or public – the one that doesn’t add value but hinders collaboration)

 CEO and CEO on investing in people